- Learning Center

 When AiDash IVMS mapped a particular feeder for NSP, this was the result:

 MacMillan said they challenged AiDash and pushed the envelope of what’s even possible with current imagery.
 For NSP, a 5 out of 5 on their matrix is within a mere 30 cm of the line.
-But AiDash IVMS delivered.
+And AiDash IVMS delivered.

 Better risk profiling, increased safety